-No Place Name Address/location Statement of significance Physical Description Management 7 Bassendean Fire Station Lot 103 (No. 10) Parker Street, Bassendean The following statement has been drawn from the State Register entry for Place 129.
-Bassendean Fire Station (fmr), a single storey brick and tile fire station displaying characteristics of Inter-War Stripped Classical styling (1934 and 1969/71), with associated outbuildings and ladder training tower in the rear yard, has cultural heritage significance for the following reasons: •the place is representative of two major periods in the history of the Western Australian Fire Service: the intense post-Depression building program of 1934-38, when the station was first built; and the restructuring of Metropolitan fire services in the 1950s, when the building was altered to accommodate permanent staff; section).
+No Place Name Address/location Statement of significance Physical Description Management Category elevation (Oval side) is grandstand seating with a central entrance between a flight of stairs within a recessed section of the grandstand.
+The weatherboarding to the bottom of the southern elevation has been replaced with corrugated colorbond sheeting.
+The roof structure is steel framed with timber purlins, the steel framing may not be the original fabric.
+Category 7 Bassendean Fire Station Lot 103 (No. 10) Parker Street, Bassendean The following statement has been drawn from the State Register entry for Place 129.
+Bassendean Fire Station (fmr), a single storey brick and tile fire station displaying characteristics of Inter-War Stripped Classical styling (1934 and 1969/71), with associated outbuildings and ladder training tower in the rear yard, has cultural heritage significance for the following reasons: •the place is representative of two major periods in the history of the Western Australian Fire Service: the intense post-Depression building program of 1934-38, when the station was first built; and the restructuring of Metropolitan fire services in the 1950s, when the building was altered to accommodate permanent staff; Single storey red brick, tile and render structure displaying characteristics of inter-war striped classical styling.
+The fire station comprises buildings from at least two development phases: the original 1934 station building (northern section) and the 1969/1971 extension (southern section).
 The building, which displays some characteristics of the inter-war stripped classical style in the original section of the building in the appliance bay façade detailing, it is domestic in scale and detailing with brick walls, concrete render bands and a complex Exceptional Category 1

-No Place Name Address/location Statement of significance Physical Description Management Category the place is representative of the development of fire station facilities in Western Australia during the twentieth century, through its initial establishment in a local government building in 1911, to the relocation of the brigade to a purposebuilt station in 1934 and expansion of that station in 1969-71 to accommodate permanent staff for the first time; the place has high social value to the community of Bassendean for its firefighting services, its award winning brigade, and as the venue for many social events, dances, fundraising events; and, the place was designed by architect K.C.
-Duncan, who, in 1932, developed a standardised plan for fire station building in Western Australia, and was responsible for the majority of fire stations built in the State from 1930 to 1960. large door opening currently enclosed with a large roller shutter door.
+No Place Name Address/location Statement of significance Physical Description Management the place is representative of the development of fire station facilities in Western Australia during the twentieth century, through its initial establishment in a local government building in 1911, to the relocation of the brigade to a purposebuilt station in 1934 and expansion of that station in 1969-71 to accommodate permanent staff for the first time; the place has high social value to the community of Bassendean for its firefighting services, its award winning brigade, and as the venue for many social events, dances, fundraising events; and, the place was designed by architect K.C.
+Duncan, who, in 1932, developed a standardised plan for fire station building in Western Australia, and was responsible for the majority of fire stations built in the State from 1930 to 1960.
+The original appliance bay façade is a projecting rendered bay with stepped parapet and central gable pediment and pilasters to either side.
+The façade has a large door opening currently enclosed with a large roller shutter door.
 The main section of the 1934 building has a face brick façade to window head height with a band of rendered masonry above.
 A timber framed half-glazed door is set marginally off-centre, flanked by timber framed eight pane windows and a single pane fanlight above.
 A slender concrete sunshade with moulded edges supported on concrete brackets shades the door and window.
 A single concrete step leads to this entry.
-Openings are generally
+Openings are generally timber framed with timber framed doors and windows, except for one metal framed opening to the rear of the northern elevation.
+Side and front windows are generally double hung with concrete sills.
+The external doors are timber framed with rendered and painted concrete lintels and timber thresholds.
+The later 1969/1971 addition has a face brick façade and is dominated by the double appliance bay wing.
+The hipped tiled roof projects over the appliance bay Category